Jennison Myrie-Williams: Non-League

 Myrie-Williams joined National League club Torquay United on non-contract terms on 15 September 2017, arriving two days after the appointment of head coach Gary Owers.
 He made 10 league appearances for Torquay during the 2017–18 season, of which three were starts, before departing the club on 12 February 2018.
 He subsequently joined Southern League Premier Division club Hereford on 23 February 2018.
 He scored on his Hereford debut the following day, helping his new club to a 2–0 victory over Weymouth at Edgar Street.
 The goal was later named as the club's Goal of the Season.
 He scored a hat-trick during a 5–1 victory over Gosport Borough on 24 March 2018, and helped Hereford to win the league title at the end of the 2017–18 season.
 Myrie-Williams left the club on 5 October 2018 after making only six National League North appearances at the start of the 2018–19 season.
 He joined National League South club Weston-super-Mare on 16 November 2018, scoring two goals in 18 appearances as the club were relegated at the end of the 2018–19 season.

 Myrie-Williams signed for National League North club Gloucester City on 11 June 2019, following former Weston-super-Mare teammate Marlon Jackson.
 Upon signing the duo, manager Mike Cook commented that "this has been a long drawn out process and we are delighted to secure their quality and experience".
 He was released by Gloucester in January after making nine league appearances.
 He rejoined Weston-super-Mare in March 2020.
 Due to the COVID-19 pandemic in England, the 2019–20 Southern Football League season was formally abandoned on 26 March 2020, with all results from the season expunged.
 He joined Chippenham Town of the National League South on 19 August 2021, making two brief substitute appearances during the 2021–22 season.
 Having not played competitive football for three years, Myrie-Williams joined Hellenic League Premier Division club Roman Glass St George in July 2024, scoring 13 goals in 42 appearances during the 2024–25 season as they were defeated in the play-off semi-finals by Highworth Town.
+He scored six goals in 36 games throughout the 2025–26 season, as Roman Glass St George reached the play-off semi-finals, where they were beaten 2–1 by Worcester Raiders.